eevirgen/erk.github.io/about.md

 I created this blog to display my opinions on various subjects; mainly about software development processes, entrepreneurship, technology and music.

-Anyway, if you wanna find out more or share something with me please drop a message:
+Anyway, if you wanna find out more or share something with me please drop a message :

-email: erkut.evirgen[at]gmail.com
+email: erkut.evirgen[at]wisen.tech